QuaSi-Software/Documentation/docs/resie_fundamentals.md

 Components can be classified into seven categories, which are:

 * `Bounded sink`: A component taking in a flexible amount of energy.
 For example a chiller taking in waste heat that is a by-product of the processing of other units.
-* `Bounded source`: A component outputting a flexible amount of energy, drawing it from outside the network boundary.
+* `Bounded source`: A component outputting a flexible amount of energy, drawing it from outside the system boundary.
 For example drawing in heat from the ambient environment.
 * `Fixed sink`: A component consuming an amount of energy fixed within a time step.
 For example a demand of hot water for heating.
 * `Fixed source`: A component outputting an amount of energy fixed within a time step.
 For example a photovoltaic power plant.
 * `Transformer`: A component transforming energy in at least one medium to energy in at least one medium.
 For example a heat pump using electricity to elevate heat to a higher temperature heat.